LLM-Forest: Ensemble Learning of LLMs with Graph-Augmented Prompts for Data Imputation: Appendix

 \subsection{Experiments Setting}

-\para{Datasets Construction} Our experiments are conducted on four real-world public datasets (i.e., NPHA, Gliomas, Diabetes, and Cancer), and the statistics of the processed datasets are shown in Table \ref{tab:statistics}.
-These datasets primarily consist of categorical features, with a few rare continuous features such as age and BMI.
-For the diabetes dataset, we randomly sample 1,000 records to conduct our experiments.
-To simulate missing data scenarios, we randomly mask 40\% of the values in each feature of the datasets.
-We then split the datasets into training and testing sets using an 80:20 ratio for further downstream task evaluation.
+\para{Datasets construction.} Our experiments are conducted on 9 real-world public datasets (NPHA, Gliomas, Diabetes, Credit-g, Concrete, Yacht, Wine, Housing and Cancer), and the statistics of the processed datasets are shown in Table \ref{tab:statistics}.
+These datasets vary in feature types: some consist of categorical features only, others have continuous features only, and a few include a mix of categorical and continuous features.
+For the Diabetes dataset, we randomly sample 1,000 records for experimentation.
+To simulate missing data scenarios, we randomly mask 40\% of the values in each feature.
+The datasets are then split into training and testing sets using an 80:20 ratio for downstream classification task evaluation.
+To prevent data leakage, imputation is performed only on the training data, and the trained classifier is then applied directly to the (still masked) test set.

-\para{Baseline methods} We compare our method against widely used tabular data imputation techniques, including approaches such as mode imputation and mean imputation (for numerical datasets only), K-Nearest Neighbors (KNN) \cite{batista2002study}, Multiple Imputation by Chained Equations (MICE) \cite{little2019statistical}, Generative Adversarial Imputation Networks (GAIN) \cite{yoon2018gain}, and MissForest \cite{stekhoven2012missforest}.
-Since Cancer consists predominantly of non-numerical features, traditional methods like MICE and MissForest, which require numerical input, cannot be directly applied.
-For these datasets, we use one-hot encoding to transform non-numerical features into numerical representations before applying imputation.
+\para{Baseline methods.} We compare our method against widely used tabular data imputation techniques, including approaches such as mode imputation and mean imputation (for numerical datasets only), K-Nearest Neighbors (KNN) \cite{batista2002study}, Multiple Imputation by Chained Equations (MICE) \cite{little2019statistical} and Generative Adversarial Imputation Networks (GAIN) \cite{yoon2018gain}.
+We further include advanced methods such as GRAEPE \cite{you2020handling}, which treats the missing data imputation as graph representation learning task; MIRACLE \cite{kyono2021miracle}, which integrates causal regularization into iterative refinement; HyperImpute \cite{jarrett2022hyperimpute}, a hybrid imputer with automatic model selection; TDM \cite{zhao2023transformed}, a transformed distribution matching approach; and Remasker \cite{du2024remasker}, which adopts a masked autoencoding framework.
+Since Cancer and Credit-g consist predominantly of non-numerical features, traditional methods like MICE requiring numerical input, cannot be directly applied.
+For these datasets, we use one-hot encoding to transform non-numeric features into numerical representations before applying imputation.
 After imputation, we reverse the transformation back to the original feature format and calculate the accuracy of the restored data.
 Notably, we didn't include the comparison with CLAIM \cite{hayat2024claim} since it fine-tunes the LLM for downstream tasks by replacing missing cells with LLM-generated descriptions rather than providing actual imputation values.